andrewdnolan/Harmonic_Beds/README.txt

     - Probably will need to decrease the time-step to 1 $\rm{y}$ for numerical stability/convergence since the grid spacing was refined.
     -

+  - [ ] Some convergence study of the iterative solver and the best preconditioners would be really helpful in speeding up the runs (maybe...)